Advances in the Shannon Capacity of Graphs: Preliminaries

-Thus, it is possible to represent the larger channel by the strong powers of the confusion graph, and the \textit{$k$-th confusion graph} is defined as thr $k$-fold strong power of $\Gr{G}$:

-Using the $k$-th confusion graph, the largest amount of information we can send through the channel with $k$-uses is the independence number of the $k$-th confusion graph, $\indnum{\Gr{G}^k}$.
-Thus, the maximum information rate per symbol that is achievable by using input strings of length $k$ is equal to
+for {\em some} index $i \in \OneTo{k}$.
+Thus, it is possible to represent the super-channel by the $k$th confusion graph that is defined as the $k$-fold strong power of $\Gr{G}$.
+Using the $k$th confusion graph, the largest amount of information that can be sent by $k$ uses of the channel with error-free communication is given by the independence number of the $k$th confusion graph, i.e., it is equal to $\indnum{\Gr{G}^k}$.
+The maximum information rate per symbol that is achieved by $k$ uses of the channel, and with zero-error communication, is equal to

-And, by omitting the logarithm (as an increasing function) and supremizing over $k$, the Shannon capacity is defined as follows.
+Finally, by omitting the logarithm (as a monotonically increasing function) and supremizing over $k \in \naturals$, the Shannon capacity of the graph $\Gr{G}$ is defined as follows.

 \begin{definition}[Shannon capacity] Let $\Gr{G}$ be a simple graph.
 The Shannon capacity of $\Gr{G}$ is defined as